 All privacy policies should explain what personal data your website collects from users in one of the first sections.

 Mention what personal information you collect and how you collect this data.

 To include all the information you gather from your users, go through your Shopify store’s registration process yourself and make a list of the pieces of information you’re required to fill in, such as:

 - Billing addresses

 - Credit card details

 Your Shopify store also probably collects other personal information from visitors, such as:

 - What website led a user to your store

 Some of this data may not strike you as particularly “personal,” but it is defined as “personal data” by the GDPR and other privacy legislation.
 As such, you need to research how Shopify processes and collects this kind of personal information on your behalf.

-You also need to disclose how your website uses personal information.
-Discuss, in detail, why you collect your users’ personal information and make sure you’re gathering only the information you need to gather.
+Discuss in detail why you collect your users’ personal information and make sure you’re only gathering data necessary to fulfill these purposes.